| United NationsCommission on Human Rights

 by oppressive means.
 Consequently, the Belarusian society is, at

+the same time, highly assisted and highly divided.
 63. Belarus also has an important problem of identity.
 The consciousness

 of the national identity is still confused.
 Such confusion does